-Cahn’s career was interrupted during the Occupation of Paris but after the Liberation in 1944 her artistic career flourished again, producing compositions with a less rigid, more lyrical structure such as the present work.
+Cahn’s career was interrupted during the Occupation of Paris but after the Liberation in 1944 her artistic career flourished again, producing compositions with a less rigid, more lyrical structure.
 She exhibited widely in the major salons including the Salon des Réalités Nouvelles which was set-up in the old premises of the “Abstraction-Création” group.
 As well as regular solo shows in Paris and internationally in London, Milan, Geneva, Zurich, Stockholm and Strasbourg.
 From 1972 until 1974, the Centre Nationale d’Art Contemporain celebrated Cahn’s remarkable career by organising a travelling exhibition tracing the evolution of her work from the Purist period of the twenties to her post-war abstraction.

 When at the end of her life, she was too weak to paint, Cahn turned to collage as her medium, using an assortment of materials she continued to create and innovate.
 Marcelle Cahn seemed always to be looking for new experiences, she did not enclose herself to a singled defined idea, her universe always remained open.